google/skia/site/dev/testing/automated_testing.md

 Multiple jobs may share the same task, for example, tests on two different Android devices which use the same compiled code.

-Each Skia repository has an infra/bots/tasks.json file which defines the jobs and tasks for the repo.
+Each Skia repository has an `infra/bots/tasks.json` file which defines the jobs and tasks for the repo.
 Most jobs will run at every commit, but it is possible to specify nightly and weekly jobs as well.
-For convenience, most repos also have a gen_tasks.go which will generate tasks.json.
+For convenience, most repos also have a `gen_tasks.go` which will generate `tasks.json`.
 You will need to [install Go](https://golang.org/doc/install).
 From the repository root:

 	$ go get -u go.skia.org/infra/...
 	$ go run infra/bots/gen_tasks.go

-It is necessary to run gen_tasks.go every time it is changed or every time an [asset](https://skia.googlesource.com/skia/+/master/infra/bots/assets/README.md) has changed.
-There is also a test mode which simply verifies that the tasks.json file is up to date:
+It is necessary to run `gen_tasks.go` every time it is changed or every time an [asset](https://skia.googlesource.com/skia/+/master/infra/bots/assets/README.md) has changed.
+There is also a test mode which simply verifies that the `tasks.json` file is up to date:

 	$ go run infra/bots/gen_tasks.go --test